MaxMFonseca/MLE/README.md

 The engine renders fully procedurally generated terrain, dynamic entities, and complex lighting interactions.
 It's designed for infinite, modifiable worlds with rich environmental interaction and minimal dependencies.

-This doc is very incomplete and will be updated as the project evolves.
+This doc is very incomplete, and possibly wrong.
+It will be updated as the project evolves.
 For now, it serves as a basic overview of the MLE engine and its features.

-## Features
+## Planed Features

 - **Vulkan Core**